tminglei/page-debugging/README.md

 ####3.
 Then， you can turn on/off this tool by appending `pageDebugging=true/on` or `pageDebugging=false/off` to current page URL.
 > ps: switch status info will be kept during your current session.

-> _Tips:_ pls cleanup tomcat working cache before firstly using it.
+> _Tips 1:_ pls cleanup tomcat working cache before firstly using it.
+> _Tips 2:_ don't forget enable `show comments` at tab `HTML` when you use Firebug to view the page source.

 ## FAQ
 **Q:** How to resolve if name conflict occurred with the default debugging switch key name `pageDebugging`?